-As to the second part of the order which was a comment that even claims which were not sustainable by reason of Article 29(8) were included, the notes to Order 18 Rule 19 of the Supreme Court Practicle (The White Book) indicate that the discretion to strike out should only be exercise in the clearest cases.
+As Mr Kunda has pointed out, the first part of the order was superfluous because the article was pleaded in the defence and issue was joined in the reply.
+As to the second part of the order which was a comment that even claims which were not sustainable by reason of art.
+29(8) were included, the notes to order 18 Rule 19 of the Supreme Court Practice (The White Book) indicate that the discretion to strike out should only be exercised in the clearest cases.
 The best course in nearly every case is to allow the whole matter to come to trial and to leave it to the trial judge to decide what claims are sustainable.
-In this type of case, although there appears to be a general prohibition against claims arising out of Predidential detention orders, claims will still lie if it is shown that a detention was improperly enforced, for example that the claiment was detained in an unauthorised place.
-So far as this particular case is concerned no such allegation is apparent from the pleadings; but even so, the matter was properly dealt with in the pleadings as they stood; the defendant did not see fit to apply to have part of the claim struck out, and there was no need for the court to intervene by making the order for amendment as it did.
+In this type of case, although there appears to be a general prohibition against claims arising out of presidential detention orders, claims will still lie if it is shown that a detention was improperly enforced, for example that the claimant was detained in an unauthorised place.
+So far as this particular case is concerned no such allegation is apparent from the pleadings; but, even so, the matter was properly dealt with in the pleadings as they stood; the defendant did not see it fit to apply to have part of the claim struck out, and there was no need for the Court to intervene by making the order for amendment as it did.

-We agree also with Mr. Kunda that the order for amendment should not have been made without calling upon counsel to comment on the proposed order.
-This follows the general rule in such matters; but this particular case, had counsel been called upon they could have drawn attention to the fact that Article 29(8) had been pleaded in the Defence and issue had been joined thereon in the Reply.
+We agreed also with Mr Kunda that the order for amendment should not have been made without calling upon counsel to comment on the proposed order.
+This follows the general rule in such matters; but, in this particular case, had counsel been called upon they could have drawn attention to the fact that art.29(8) had been pleaded in the defence and issue had been joined thereon in the reply.

-Be that as it may, what followed must be the subject of comment by this court.
+Be that as it may, what followed must be the subject of comment by this Court.
 The appellant's advocates, who disagreed with the order for amendment, saw fit to write a letter to the judge saying that they did not intend to comply with his order.

 This was a most improper action.
-The proper course to be taken in such circumstances is by way of summons or notice of motion requesting the court to review its order on the grounds that counsel had not had the opportunity to argue the matter and had meaningful argument to put forward.
+The proper course to be taken in such circumstances is by way of summons or notice of motion requesting the Court to review its order on the grounds that counsel had not had the opportunity to argue the matter and had a meaningful argument to put forward.
 Alternatively the matter could have been raised at the trial.
 As it was, the writing of such a letter was impertinent in the extreme and the learned judge reacted to it accordingly.
-In the event the order to dismiss the whole action, again without calling upon counsel to argue the matter, was irregular and should not have been made, because, apart from the amendment ordered, there were still claims unaffected by Article 29(8).
+In the event the order to dismiss the whole action, again without calling upon counsel to argue the matter, was irregular and should not have been made because, apart from the amendment ordered, there were still claims unaffected by art.29(8).

-We cannot stress too strongly what we have said in the past, that such cases should wherever possible, and where there is no prejudice to either party by some irregularity, be allowed to come to trial so that the issues may properly be resolved.
+We cannot stress too strongly what we have said in the past, that such cases should, wherever possible, and where there is no prejudice to either party by some irregularity, be allowed to come to trial so that the issue may properly be resolved.
 Interlocutory orders which prevent this should be avoided.
 For these reasons this appeal was allowed with costs to the appellant.